citp/privacy-policy-historical/s/sa/sav/savaari.com.md

-> *The following text is extracted and transformed from the savaari.com privacy policy that was archived on 2012-10-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121025135001id_/http%3A//www.savaari.com/privacy_policy_terms_conditions_cancellations) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the savaari.com privacy policy that was archived on 2013-01-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130127222820id_/http%3A//www.savaari.com/privacy-policy) for the most accurate reproduction.*

-#
+# Privacy Policy - Savaari Car Rentals Pvt Ltd

 This privacy policy sets out how Savaari uses and protects any information that you give Savaari when you use this website.

 Savaari is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.

 Savaari may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
 This policy is effective from 31st July 2006.

 ## We may collect the following information: